Lioncat2002/starlight/README.md

-# OpenGLSampleCmake
+# Starlight

-A sample CMake for OpenGL based projects.
+A 3D game engine

 For more information about how all of these was done please refer to this [link](https://shot511.github.io/2018-05-29-how-to-setup-opengl-project-with-cmake/).